Chota Char Dham | Char Dham Of Uttrakhand

 Yamunotri is said to be the first stop of the Chardham Yatra.
 It is situated at a height of 4,421 meters from sea level from where the second holiest river Yamuna originates.

-The actual source is a frozen lake of ice and glacier located on the Kalind Mountain at a height of 4,421 meters above sea level.
+The actual source is a frozen lake of ice and glacier located on Kalind Mountain at a height of 4,421 meters above sea level.
 Situated about 30 km from Garhwal and Uttarkashi, nestled in the lap of the Himalayas this place is known for its hot water springs.
 The temple is located at the foot of Kalind Parbat near the Banderpooch peak.

-The temple of Yamunotri was constructed by King of Tehri Naresh Sudarshan Shah in 1839, but was damaged due to earthquake and was rebuilt by Maharani Gularia of Jaipur.
+The temple of Yamunotri was constructed by King of Tehri Naresh Sudarshan Shah in 1839, but was damaged due to an earthquake and was rebuilt by Maharani Gularia of Jaipur.
 The temple is dedicated to Goddess Yamuna and has a black marble idol of the goddess.

-It is believed that bathing in its water will cleanse you from the sins and grant immortality.
-One of the unique aspects of the temple is the presence of hot water spring where it is possible even to cook food.
-The prasad given in the temple is cooked in hot spring known as Surya Kund.
+It is believed that bathing in its water will cleanse you from sins and grant immortality.
+One of the unique aspects of the temple is the presence of a hot water spring where it is possible even to cook food.
+The prasad given in the temple is cooked in a hot spring known as Surya Kund.

 Gangotri ( the origin of the Ganga)

 Gangotri Dham is dedicated to Goddess Ganga and is the second stop after visiting Yamunotri where pilgrims worship Ganga Mata.
-In the Hinduism river, Ganga is considered very pure and scared and it is believed bathing in the river causes the remission of sins and facilitates Moksha.
+In the Hinduism river, Ganga is considered very pure and sacred and it is believed bathing in the river causes the remission of sins and facilitates Moksha.